-This clinic was made possible by a generous grant from the Rotary Charitable Fund, which was awarded to the Restored Connections Peer Center to cover court filing fees in collaboration with the Public Defender Services of Lane County, Inc. Their support ensures participants can take steps toward a brighter future, free from the burden of past criminal records.
+The Rotary funding was made possible by a generous grant from the Eugene Rotary Charitable Fund.
+The funds were used by the Restored Connections Peer Center to cover court filing fees in collaboration with the Public Defender Services of Lane County, Inc. Their support ensures participants can take steps toward a brighter future, free from the burden of past criminal records.
 Together, we are building a stronger, more inclusive community, one step at a time!

 Not shown: Rotarians Jesse Quinn and Liz Ness, Jay Silverman, Mike Grudzien, Dan Montgomery and Jerry Harris.
 There were so many volunteers on hand that we had to ask some to leave early to relieve crowding!